cursey/kanan/README.md

 PATH
 3. To make sure Python was installed correctly, open a command prompt and type `python --version` and you should get a response.
+4. Start Mabinogi.
-4. Run the batch file `kanan.bat` as an adminstrator.
+5. Run the batch file `kanan.bat` as an adminstrator.

+## Credits
+At the moment the only script is for the bitmap font mod which I reverse from Abyss.
+Credits to that guy.